KyleneKristine/meta/README.md

 Metadata
 ======
-Useful regex and json used to update our records using sierra and/or marcedit.
+Useful regex, python, and json used to update our records using sierra and/or marcedit.

 <br>
 <br>